Sunday, September 29, 2019

 Pelvic lymph nodes

 It is never worth waiting for PSA to rise to a point where newer PET scans can detect metastases just to find out where the largest sites of recurrence are.
-That would be a self-fulfilling prophesy - the goal is curative treatment before the cancer has time to metastasize.
-A/SRT must be given to the prostate bed, and possibly an extended pelvic lymph node field.
+That would be a self-fulfilling prophecy - the goal is curative treatment before the cancer has time to metastasize.
+A/SRT must be given to the prostate bed, and possibly an extended pelvic lymph node field (see this link).
 The patient must treat what is still too small to see.

 Adjuvant ADT

-Other arms of RADICALS, not yet reported, explored the effect of various durations of adjuvant hormone therapy.
-GETUG-AFU-16 proved that adding at least 6 months of ADT improved results of SRT.
-RTOG 0534 also showed that adding ADT to SRT was often beneficial.
+RADICALS-HD explored the effect of various durations of adjuvant hormone therapy, and found that 6 months was no more beneficial than none!
+However, GETUG-AFU-16 proved that adding at least 6 months of ADT improved results of SRT.
+RTOG 0534 (SPPORT) also showed that adding ADT to SRT was often beneficial.
 But RTOG 9601 showed that adjuvant ADT did not improve results when postprostatectomy PSA was below 0.7 ng/ml.
-A recent analysis by Spratt et al. suggested that adjuvant ADT is always necessary when PSA ≥ 1.5 ng/ml, but that risks may outweigh benefits when PSA is lower than 0.6 ng/ml.
+A recent analysis by Spratt et al. suggested that adjuvant ADT is always necessary when PSA ≥ 1.5 ng/ml, but that metastatic risk may outweigh benefits when PSA is lower than 0.6 ng/ml.
+However, SPPORT found that men with a PSA above 0.35 (median, not a definitive cut-off) were more often cured if they got short-term ADT

 Radiation Dose